greenelab/deep-review/sections/03_categorize.md

 processing of large image sets.
 Deep network pre-trained on large annotated mammogram set can be helpful for related tasks that do not have as much data using transfer learning [@tag:Kooi2017_mamm_tl].
-Though this strategy has not yet been employed in this domain, large collections of unlabeled images might first be used in an unsupervised context to construct high-quality feature detectors.
+Though this strategy has not yet been employed in this domain, high-quality feature detectors can be constructed from large collections of unlabeled images in an unsupervised context.
 Then the small number of labeled examples could be used for subsequent training.
 Similar strategies have been employed for EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].

+`TODO: add radiography, CT, MRI`
+Deep learning methods are gaining popularity as a method for computer tomography-based (CT) abnormality detection.
+However, this type of tasks often depends on both lesion localization and appearance.
+Moreover, since is three-dimensional, it makes application of standard neural networks computationally unfeasible due to the curse of dimensionality.

+Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets pose a challenge to deep learning applications.
+For example, Amit et al.
+[@tag:Amit2017_breast_mri] investigated the tradeoffs between using pre-trained models from a different domain and retraining a small-size CNN on MRI images They showed that smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform  a pre-trained out-of-domain classifier.

-In addition to radiographic images, histology slides are also being analyzed with deep learning approaches.
+In addition to radiographic images, histology slides are also being analyzed with deep learning approaches [@tag:Litjens2016_histopath_survey].
 Ciresan et al. [@tag:Ciresan2013_mitosis] developed one of the earliest examples, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human competitive accuracy.
 Their approach uses what has become a